How to write a check in 6 easy steps

 Tips for using your checkbook

-Now that you know how to write a check, here are a few tips to consider following:
+Now that you know how to write a check, here are a few tips you may want to follow to keep your checkbook secure:

 Know your checking account balance